Finding Your Perfect Rowing Machine: A No-Nonsense Guide

 Most folding rowers have a clever design where the seat rail folds upward, saving you precious floor space when you’re not channeling your inner Olympian.
 And don’t worry – a folding frame doesn’t mean you’re getting a flimsy machine.
 They’re just as sturdy as their non-folding cousins.

 Short on space?
 Consider a hydraulic rower.
 These compact champions are typically half the size of air rowers, perfect for smaller homes or apartments.
-They’re like the studio apartment of the rowing world – smaller, but still get the job done.
+They’re like the studio apartment of the rowing world – smaller, but still gets the job done.

 The Great Seat Debate